 Weeks 5 to 7:

-Learn how to render different materials and textures such as chrome, glass, metal, wood and leather so your artwork has believable detail.
+Learn how to render different materials and textures such as chrome, glass, metal, wood and leather and apply them to components of your artwork to give it believable detail.

 Learn the Half-Way to Black method, developed by legendary concept artist and educator Scott Robertson.
 With this method, you can create believable environment paintings with accurate values from life or from imagination.